Colorado's State Water Plan

 Proposition DD- A Win for Colorado’s Water

 Various efforts are underway to find ways to fund and implement Colorado’s Water Plan, a plan for our state’s water future.
-The plan provides a road map to help us conserve and manage our water better statewide, but conservation objectives that improve our rivers, environment and that invest in rural economies don’t have a clear, reliable funding source.
+The plan provides a road map to help us conserve and manage our water better statewide, including conservation objectives that improve our rivers, environment and that invest in rural economies.

-Proposition DD has been referred to this year’s ballot and will legalize sports betting with proceeds going to fund the state Water Plan.
-DD would provide a dedicated revenue stream and a good down payment on programs that protect rivers including conservation and restoration.
-Prop DD will be on the ballot this November.
-Learn more about Proposition DD here and add your businesses name to the endorsement here.
+Proposition DD was recently passed by Colorado voters to legalize sports betting with proceeds going to fund the state Water Plan.
+DD will provide a dedicated revenue stream of an estimated $20 million a year which will be a good down payment on programs that protect rivers including conservation, efficiency and restoration.
+We will continue to work on finding funding for the water plan as the estimated amount needed annually is $100 million.